 o Provided by an individual who is qualified to provide such services and who is not a member of the individual's family.

 b.
-Targeted Case Management Services )(See §1915(g)(2) of the Act).--These are services that are furnished to individuals eligible under the plan to gain access to needed medical, social, educational, and other services.
+Targeted Case Management Services (MSIS Code=31)(See §1915(g)(2) of the Act).--These are services that are furnished to individuals eligible under the plan to gain access to needed medical, social, educational, and other services.
 The agency may make available case management services to:

 o Specific geographic areas within a State, without regard to statewide requirement in 42 CFR 431.50; and